WHAT IS DOUBLE GLAZING?

 The World Health Organization has found that exposure to prolonged noise can contribute to stress, sleep and cognitive problems, and health conditions such as cardiovascular disease.

 Double-glazed products absorb more sound energy than standard single-glazed products due to the gap between the glass panes.
 Acoustic glass can also be added to increase double glazing’s acoustic effectiveness.

 Condensation occurs when the moist air inside your home is exposed to a cooler surface such as a single glazed window.

 While condensation is generally just an annoyance, it does have the potential to cause severe problems for your home.

 Double glazing products reduce the likelihood of condensation by removing its key cause – a cold window.
 The interior glass pane stays close to room temperature, reducing your condensation risk.

 DOUBLE GLAZING VS SINGLE GLAZING

-As you can see, there are lots of benefits to choosing double glazing windows and doors.
+As you can see, there are several benefits to choosing double-glazed windows and doors for your home.

 If energy-efficient temperature and noise control are what you’re looking for, double glazing is a wise investment.